Generic Name: anagrelide (an-AG-re-lide)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of heart problems (eg, congestive heart failure; fast, slow, or irregular heartbeat, heart attack) or lung, liver, or kidney problems
+- if you have a history of heart problems (eg, congestive heart failure; fast, slow, or irregular heartbeat; heart attack); electrolyte problems; or lung, liver, or kidney problems

 Some MEDICINES MAY INTERACT with anagrelide.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Fluvoxamine because it may increase the risk of anagrelide's side effects
+- Ciprofloxacin, fluvoxamine, ondansetron, or theophylline because it may increase the risk of anagrelide's side effects

-- Sucralfate because it may decrease anagrelide's effectiveness
+- Omeprazole because it may decrease anagrelide's effectiveness

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if anagrelide may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.